White Papers

 What is Time?

 Time is unambiguous.
 Since the Treaty of the Meter of 1875, time has been defined and coordinated throughout the world.
 Official time is currently kept by extremely accurate atomic clocks at national metrology institutes.
 The result is Coordinated Universal Time (UTC) – the same time no matter where you are on the planet.
-(UTC replaced GMT as the worldwide time standard in 1972 as the Cesium atom replaced the solar day as the official time-keeping reference.)
+(UTC replaced GMT as the world time standard in 1972 as the Cesium atom replaced the solar day as the official time-keeping reference.)

 Clocks in everyday use deviate from UTC and keep different times because they tradeoff accuracy for cost.
 It is simply impractical to build atomic clocks set to UTC into devices.
 Typically, consumer-grade clocks used in electronic devices lose one to ten seconds a day.
 That means time stamps will be off an hour over the course of a year, assuming the clock was set correctly in the first place.
 Being a few minutes or a few hours off from official time is a risk for applications such as IT security, and many others where seconds or even milliseconds count.